 Cost of Health Care

 The Resources Section is your place to learn and explore other resources regarding the challenge of healthcare.
-In today’s world, where access to information of various quality can be overwhelming we include content and links that will help the engaged citizens act effectively.
-It will be an ever growing list.
+In today’s world, where access to information of varying quality can be overwhelming we include content and links that will help the engaged citizens act effectively.
+It will be an ever-growing list.
 You can contribute resources that you think help with our mission.

 The politics of health care are messy.
 Obamacare is haunted by myths.
 And that's why Harvard's Kate Baicker — a former White House economist and one of the nation's most acclaimed researchers — is so focused on using evidence, not anecdotes, to shape America's health policies.